-- ACT480 - Capstone - Accounting Research and Analysis (Prerequisite: All core and specialization courses)
+- ACT480 - Capstone - Accounting Research and Analysis (Prerequisite: All core courses)

 - ACT495* - Accounting Practicum *(optional course)

-* ACT495 is an optional course that provides students with practical business management experience.
+* ACT495 is an optional course that provides students with practical experience in organizations specific to accounting.
 This course may not be available in all states, see the State Specific Authorization Policy under Admissions Policies in the Academic Catalog.